 Electric Vehicle (EV) and Fuel Cell Electric Vehicle (FCEV) Tax Credit

 The Inflation Reduction Act of 2022 (Public Law 117-169) amended the Qualified Plug-in Electric Drive Motor Vehicle Credit (IRC 30D), now known as the Clean Vehicle Credit, and added a new requirement for final assembly in North America that took effect on August 17, 2022, with additional requirements taking place beginning January 1, 2023.
-More details are provided below by date and on the list of EVs with Final Assembly in North America.
+For vehicles placed in service on or after January 1, 2023, the Clean Vehicle Credit provisions will be subject to updated guidance from the IRS and the U.S. Department of the Treasury.
+See the IRS Plug-In Electric Drive Vehicle Credit for further details.
+More details are provided below by date of purchase and on the list of EVs with Final Assembly in North America.

 Vehicles Placed in Service After December 31, 2022

 Beginning January 1, 2023, the Clean Vehicle Credit (CVC) provisions remove manufacturer sales caps, expand the scope of eligible vehicles to include both EVs and FCEVs, and require a traction battery that has at least seven kilowatt-hours (kWh).
 An available tax credit under the CVC may be limited by the vehicle’s MSRP and the buyer’s modified adjusted gross income (see below).
 The CVC provisions also establish criteria for a vehicle to be considered eligible that involve sourcing requirements for critical mineral extraction, processing, and recycling and battery component manufacturing and assembly; these critical material and battery component provisions begin to apply only after the U.S. Department of the Treasury issues guidance on these particular provisions.